-"What the first Christians knew as the 'New Testament' was not a book, but the Eucharist.
+"What the first Christians knew as the 'New Testament' was not a book. but the Eucharist.
 At a solemn sacrificial banquet, Jesus made an offering of his 'body' and 'blood.'
 He used traditional sacrificial language.
 He spoke of the action as his memorial.
 He told those who attended to repeat the action they had witnessed: 'Do this in remembrance of me' (Luke 22:19).
 Thus he instituted the Christian priesthood and established the Church's liturgy.
-He authorized clergy to do what he was doing: to make a memorial offering of his body and blood.
-He called his action the 'new covenant in my blood."
-(See also, CCC 1348, 1357, 1360, and The Lamb's Supper, by Dr. Scott Hahn).
+He authorized clerav to do what he was doing: to make a memorial offering of his body and blood.
+He called his action the 'new covenant in my blood' (see, Luke 22:20, CCC 1348, 1357, 1360).

 seek, and you will find; knock, and it will be opened to you.
 For every one who asks receives, and he who seeks finds, and to him who knocks it will be opened" (Matthew 7:7-8).
 If we give God just a little bit of faith (even faith the size of a mustard seed) God will reveal Himself to us more and more until our faith in Him is strong enough to move mountains (see, Matthew 17:20b).
 And the biggest "mountain" that we have in our life is death!
 This is why Jesus wants to take away our fear of death by offering his Divine Life to us through his Word and Sacraments...